XtraKrispi/boolean-blindness/slides.md

 ---
 ## Why *Product*?

-The number of valid instances of `MyInterface` are exactly 4.
+The number of possible values of `MyInterface`:
+* 2 * number of possibilities of `number`.
 Why?

-`boolean` has two possible values, `true` and `false`

-There are two booleans in this datatype, so the result is 2 (states in boolean) * 2 (booleans in the interface) = 4
+There is one boolean in this datatype, so the result is 2 (states in `boolean`) * incredibly high number (states in `number`)

-This is a *Product* type: we can find out all possible combinations by multiplying each fields possibilities with the others.
+This is a *Product* type: we can find out all possible combinations by multiplying each field's possibilities with the others.

 ---
 ## Why is this relevant?